We know languages and general means of communicating with one another vary across culture to culture.

-In America, a smile is fairly common and accepted.
-Americans are very open with their emotions, and thus, with their facial expressions.
-A smile can be used in America in both casual and informal situations to express happiness or respect.
+In America, a smile is common and generally accepted.
+Americans are fairly open with their emotions, and thus, with their facial expressions.
+Smiling is applicable in America in both casual and formal situations to express happiness or respect.
 It is not uncommon for strangers to smile at one another for no apparent reason.

 Unlike America, the Japanese culture is not as open to emotions.
 Therefore, smiling is not as accepted, at least not in abundance.
-However, Japanese folks still do smile and even may be better at identifying a true versus a fake smile, likely because Japanese people focus more on the way in which the eyes look rather than focusing on a smile.
-This is also why Japanese emoticons used in texting and chatting on the Internet are often mostly expressed with the eyes as opposed to American emoticons.
+However, Japanese folks still do smile and even may be better at identifying a true versus a fake smile.
+This is true because the Japanese focus more on the way in the eyes look rather than focusing on the smile.
+This is also why Japanese emoticons used in texting and chatting on the Internet are often mostly expressed with the eyes than the mouth.
 You’ll see an example of this below.

 - ^_^ This is a Japanese emoticon to express happiness.
 Notice the eyes versus the mouth; the eyes are the main focus in understanding what the emotion truly is.